 2. But it can be a great confidence booster giving you a sense of achievement.

 3. You may have gained a lot of theoretical knowledge by having completed an expensive long-term tarot course, but applying it is a different matter.

 4. It’s practical experience that will help you grow and develop as a reader.

 6. Some knowledge in psychology is also useful.
-Get an overview by reading this book, and learn more, if this topic intrigues you.
+Get an overview either by reading books, such as Understand Psychology, and again learn more by enrolling on courses, if this topic intrigues you.

 11. Ongoing training and study is also a vital part of your qualification, but an official certificate isn’t always necessary.
 Consider participating in self-study groups or work with a mentor on a 1-2-1 basis, both of which will contribute to your true skills as a reader.

 12. A certificate (or even a diploma!) doesn’t mean you can handle calls on a psychic phone line.
 Any theory won’t save you from having to learn the hard way.
 Instead, practice, practice, practice.

 13. Still wanting to frame a pretty tarot certificate?
 No need to spend a fortune; TABI offers courses and endorsement in return for a small annual membership fee (£10).

 14. While official tarot qualifications may indicate a certain level of knowledge, they are no guarantee to draw in clients, if you want to make a living as a Tarot Reader.

 Don’t be tempted to choose a tarot course only because it offers certification.
 Contents and quality of its delivery is more important.